Echoece/Shaiya/ep3/readme.md

 **contents**
 * sql query that will solve the nostrum hack by making nostrum skills learned above the maximum server level
-* ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit
+* ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and the stealth exploit
 * ct file that will allow rangers and sins to use skills from stealth like they are able to in newer episodes
 * ct file that corrects the bug of prior ranking battle points stacking with the current ranking battle points
 * game.exe with antifreeze and exploit solutions